Text consolidated by Valsts valodas centrs (State

 permissible percentage for the application of tax reliefs, all

-in the same Level III region of the Nomenclature of Territorial
+at the same Level III region of the Nomenclature of Territorial

 Units for Statistics (NUTS) (single investment project), and for